What are strides?

 After strenuous training, the legs may feel heavy with less bounce.
 The quick turnover from strides causes a spike in heart rate, which facilitates blood flow, delivering much-needed oxygen and nutrients to leg muscles to help with soreness and fatigue.

 Mobility is addressed by running with exaggerated, perfect running form because the leg swings much further than it would for easy-paced miles.
-This helps relieves stiffness through the hips and improves baseline running efficiency, which reduced the risk of injury.
+This helps relieve stiffness through the hips and improves baseline running efficiency, which reduced the risk of injury.